 The Dinaric arc is a cave biodiversity hotspot

 The Dinaric arc in South-Eastern Europe is a region characterised by stunning landscapes, from impressive mountain peaks to cascading turquoise waterfalls and a wild Mediterranean coast.
 Easier to miss however is the fact that this region hosts the largest network of subterranean rivers in Europe and that it is a global hotspot for cave biodiversity.
 Because it is difficult for cave-adapted animals to move between caves many species have a very narrow distribution and some exist only in a single cave.
+This is just one of the highlights of a hidden world that deserves to be uncovered and valued instead of disregarded.

 Unique but forgotten about species